-Before I could walk, I held a crayon and made marks, often in places that my Mother did not appreciate.
+Before I could walk, I held a crayon and made marks, often in places that my Mother did not appreciate (on her walls!).
 I could not stop then as I cannot stop now.
 My high school Art instructor tried to push me beyond my interest in realism and mockingly called me a “human photocopier”.
 He meant it as an insult, but I could not think of higher praise.

-In addition to painting, I have worked as a social worker for 27 years.
-Each year for the past 8 years, I have taken a mini sabbatical from work and family to participate in intensive workshops progressively farther and farther afield.
+In addition to painting, I have worked as a social worker for over 30 years.
+Each year since 2008, I have taken a mini sabbatical from work and family to participate in intensive workshops progressively farther and farther afield.

 I have had the opportunity to work with some of my favourite contemporary watercolour artists from around the world: Elizabeth Kincaid, Birgit O’Connor, Tom Lynch, Paul Jackson and Soon Y. Warren.

 These workshops have taken place in beautiful settings: Mendocino California, Cape Cod Massachusetts, Mexico, Paris and Southern France, throughout Italy including Venice and last but not least Bonnie Scotland!